-Reviewers say the Honda Civic’s smooth powertrain, strong resale value and wealth of standard features make it a solid contender in an increasingly crowded field.
+Auto writers say the 2014 Honda Civic’s smooth powertrain, strong resale value and wealth of standard features make it a solid contender in an increasingly crowded field.

 - "The updates to each should help make the cars more attractive and more competitive against an ever-more-cutthroat segment.
 They don't rocket ahead, but they're now in no danger of quickly falling behind Given that Civic is already the segment sales leader, this improved car should continue that." -- Motor Trend

 - "After two consecutive years of improvements, it appears that Honda has finally delivered a Civic Coupe that earns solid marks in terms of styling, equipment, powertrain and economy.
 Third time's a charm, right?" -- Autoblog

 - "Civic is not tops in the compact class at everything, but its strength lies in that it really has no glaring faults.
 Model choices range from mileage misers to downright sporty, yet all are fun to drive and frugal with fuel.
 Although Civic is now up against a much tougher group of rival cars -- some of which might best it from a ‘features per dollar’ standpoint -- it's still a compact-car Best Buy." -- Consumer Guide (2013)

 - "A unique combination of reliability, affordability and stellar resale value make the 2013 Honda Civic one of the best values in the automotive marketplace." -- Kelley Blue Book (2013)